5 Reactions to Preliminary Estimates Released by VISIT FLORIDA

 Rick McAllister, President & CEO of the Florida Retail Federation

 “Florida’s retailers benefit from our state’s status as the premier destination for visitors nationwide and internationally, and the strong growth of tourism helped retailers create 55,000 jobs last year.
-We congratulate Florida’s leadership on the wise investment of resources in tourism marketing, which is clearly paying dividends for our state economy.”
+We congratulate Florida’s leadership on the wise investment of resources in tourism marketing, which is clearly paying dividends for our state economy.
+They need to buy to let property investment grow in the next few years.

 John Sebree, Senior Vice President of Public Policy for the Florida Association of Realtors thank all the real estate agent and property managers.
 By the way, do you know that there are certain difference between property managers and real estate agents?
 Well, it’s only you but a huge percentage of people synonymize real estate agents with property management experts.
 Lots of tourist love to drive from different states just to visit florida’s lovely attractions.
 Even people from other countries come flying in with Kulula flights just to visit.